caronc/ultrasync/README.md

    1. Your ZeroWire login User ID
    1. Your ZeroWire login pin

    **Note**: You can only be logged into the ZeroWire hub with the same user *once*; a subsequent login with the same user logs out the other.
-Since this plugin actively polls (and maintains a login session to) your Hub for the latest information, it can prevent you from being able to log into at the same time elsewhere.
-It is strongly recommended you create a second user account on your Hub dedicated to just this application.
+Since this tool/software actively polls and maintains a login session to your Hub, it can prevent you from being able to log into at the same time elsewhere (via it's website).
+It is strongly recommended you create a second user account on your Hub dedicated to just this service.

    ```python
    # An example of what would be found in your configuration file: